-The payment dashboard identifies subscribers who have involuntarily churned due to some payment failure.
-These subscribers receive a number of notifications to alert them about payment failures as well as payment collection re-attempts, called dunning actions.
-If a dunning action successfully leads to a collected payment this is represented as recovered revenue and recovered subscribers in the dashboard.
+The payment dashboard identifies those who have involuntarily churned due to a payment failure.
+These subscribers receive a number of notifications to alert them about payment failures.
+They also receive payment collection re-attempts and called dunning actions.
+If a dunning action successfully leads to a collected payment, this is shown as recovered revenue and recovered subscribers in the dashboard.

 Understanding Why Payments Fail

-When a subscription is cancelled due to some web payment failure it’s important to investigate why failures occur in order to mitigate lost subscription revenue.
-Mitigating actions could include offering alternative payment methods, contacting your payment provider to resolve payment issues or simply reaching out to subscribers to complete the transaction.
+When a subscription is cancelled due to web payment failure, it’s important to investigate why failures occurred.
+Mitigating actions could include; offering alternative payment methods, contacting your payment provider to resolve payment issues or simply contacting subscribers to complete the transaction.
+Understanding these failures will help to mitigate lost subscription revenue.
 Here are some reasons why payments fail:

 - Insufficient funds

 Payment Method Evolution (includes in-app and web payments)